 - 1. For some multi-family properties only, the market value stated is for land, improvements and the personal property common to the classification and economic area.
 The business personal property value is insignificant to the overall value. - 2.
 The Ochiltree County Appraisal District's staff and/or contracted appraisers attempt to physically inspect all apartment complexes and duplex properties within its jurisdiction and normally re-inspects and/or conducts statistical studies on these properties every three years, unless they are appraised using the income approach, in that case, appraisals are recalculated annually. - 3.
 For multi-family property that is used to provide affordable housing the property is appraised to comply with Texas Property Tax Code Sec.
-23.215 (Jurisdictional exception to Standard 6-2 of USPAP)
+23.215 (Jurisdictional exception to some of the elements of Standard 5 of USPAP)